collocations.org

 consumption

-at ~, away from ~
+at home, away from home

-Her job means she''s away from home for weeks at a time.
+Her job means she's away from home for weeks at a time.

-back ~, in your own ~ | ~ of
+back home, in your own home

 Andalusia, the home of flamenco